Helsinki-NLP/OPUS-MT-train/doc/tutorials/low-resource.md

 make SRCLANGS=en TRGLANGS=br train-bt
 ```

-Those commands will re-use existing sentence-piece models, vocabulary files and will initialize the model with the one trained on OPUS data without back-translations.
+Those commands will re-use existing sentence-piece models, vocabulary file and will initialize the model with the one trained on OPUS data without back-translations.
 The early stopping settings are increased to 15 iterations without improvement.
 The model name will now be changed into `opus+bt` and logs will be stored `br-en/opus+bt.spm4k-spm4k.transformer.train1.log` with validation scores in `br-en/opus+bt.spm4k-spm4k.transformer.valid1.log`

 Evaluation can be done in the same way: